 - Treasury could purchase an equity stake in companies in return for bailout funds.
 That's what happened.
 As a result, taxpayers made money from the bailout over the long run.

 - There were some minor limits imposed on executive compensation of rescued firms.
-Companies could not deduct the expense of executive compensation above $500,000.

 - The president was required to propose legislation to recoup losses from the financial industry if any still existed after five years.
 That was not necessary, as the government made its money back with a profit.